 "One of Hirschler's first rainmakers, Jay Weinberg, once told me that a successful lawyer makes her friends her clients, and her clients her friends.
 The most rewarding aspect of my practice is the partnership I form with clients over time.
 Serving 'in the trenches' together, we form a bond that moves from 'lawyer-client' to lasting friendship."

-In addition to her established commercial real estate and finance practice, Carrie has a long history representing real estate investors and lending institutions in the acquisition, financing, servicing and sale of commercial loan portfolios.
-This work has involved loan pools of conventional mortgages (both performing and non-performing), as well as commercial economic development loans.
-Carrie also maintains a niche focus in the rapidly-evolving impact investment arena of Property Assessed Clean Energy (PACE) financing.
+In addition to her established PACE practice, Carrie has a long history representing clients on commercial real estate acquisition, development, financing, leasing, and disposition transactions.
+A significant part of her practice is devoted to representing national real estate investors and lending institutions in the acquisition, financing, servicing, and sale of commercial loan portfolios.
+This work has involved loan pools of conventional mortgages (performing, non-performing, and REO), as well as commercial, economic development loans across the United States and in Puerto Rico.

-Named to “Legal Elite,” (Real Estate/Land Use), Virginia Business, 2006-2011, 2013-2014, 2016, 2016
+Named to “Legal Elite” (Real Estate/Land Use), Virginia Business, 2013-2015 and 2018

-Named to “Legal Elite,” (Legal Services/Pro Bono), Virginia Business, 2017
+Named to “Legal Elite” (Legal Services/Pro Bono), Virginia Business, 2007, 2011-2012 and 2016-2017